 Seek Out Positive Support

-A lot of teenagers feel like they are alone, or they are the only one not using drugs and alcohol.
-By reaching out and looking for a positive support system, teenagers can feel a lot less lonely.
+A lot of teenagers feel like they are alone or they are the only ones not using drugs and alcohol.
+By reaching out and looking for a positive support system, teenagers can feel much less lonely.
 It is also a lot easier to resist peer pressure if you have a partner who also wants to avoid risky or dangerous behaviours.

 If you’re searching for help for troubled teens in Canada, then Venture Academy may be able to help.
 Mental health treatment and a wide range of services help teens overcome risky patterns of behaviour and learn to be stronger in the face of peer pressure.
 Effective services at Venture Academy include: